jsc329/ammonitorwiki/Chapter-11-The-Recordings-Table.md

     ## Move in progress, waiting 10 seconds for server to catch up...

-    ## ...Move still in progress, waiting 10 more seconds...
-    ## ...Move still in progress, waiting 10 more seconds...

     ## Move status: complete

     ## Added 4 new records to recordings table.